adastra21/adastra21.github.io/index.md

 layout: home
 ---

-Abdur Rehman is a Full Stack Data Analyst with 6+ years of experience in analytics and data science at leading technology companies in the US.
+Abdur Rehman is a Data Scientist with 6+ years of experience in customer analytics at leading technology companies in North America.

 He has a MS in Interdisciplinary Data Science from Duke University.